RCopJr/first-round-bree-take-home/README.md

 ## Design Decisions

-During the design phase the main aspects that were considered were my use of spacing, color schemes, typography, consistency with similar apps, and accessibility.
+During the design phase the main aspects that were considered were my use of friendly/approachable design, spacing, color schemes, typography, consistency with similar apps, and accessibility.
 My initial design phase itself consisted of creating high-level figma mock-ups that were iteratively improved to adhere to these principles:

 #### Friendliness